 - As a developing country, Vietnam relies on imported yarns and fabrics heavily for its apparel production.
 Over 97% of Vietnam’s textile imports come from Asian countries, including China, South Korea, Taiwan, and Japan.
 Less than 1% of Vietnam’s textile imports came from the United States in 2019.

-- Meanwhile, thanks to foreign investments (mostly also from Asia), Vietnam is quickly building its local textile manufacturing capacity.
+- Meanwhile, thanks to foreign investments (mostly from Asia), Vietnam quickly builds its local textile manufacturing capacity.
 Notably, data from the World Trade Organization (WTO) shows that for the first time in history, Vietnam ranked the world’s seventh-largest textile exporter in 2019, climbing 8.3% from a year earlier to reach $8.8billion.
-If it can maintain this momentum, Vietnam is likely to surpass South Korea and become the world’s sixth-largest textile exporter in 1-2 years.
+If it can maintain this momentum, Vietnam will likely surpass South Korea and become the world’s sixth-largest textile exporter in just 1-2 years (around 2022-2023).

-- President Trump announced to withdrawal the United States from TPP in January 2017.
-However, the rest of the 11 members decided to move on the agreement without the United States.
-The so-called Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP or TPP without the U.S.) was reached in March 2018 and officially took into effect in December 2018.
+- President Trump announced to withdraw the United States from TPP in January 2017.
+However, the rest of the 11 members moved on and reached the agreement without the United States.
+The so-called Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP or TPP without the US) was signed in March 2018 and officially took effect in December 2018.
 Much of the original TPP provisions remain intact in CPTPP.

-- Since CPTPP goes into effect, there have been growing calls for the United States to consider rejoining the agreement.
+- Since CPTPP goes into effect, there have been growing calls for the new Biden administration to consider rejoining TPP (CPTPP).
 However, debates remain regarding the specific economic benefits and costs of doing so.